lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview/03_tests.md

 <button class = "collapsible"> Hydro Quebec Lab</button>
 <div class = "content">
-The Hydro Lab is an open innovation laboratory where inventive ideas take root.
+<p>The Hydro Lab is an open innovation laboratory where inventive ideas take root.
 It is a co-creative space designed to accelerate the company’s innovative projects and to find new ways of meeting the expectations of the public and of Hydro‑Québec employees.

 The Hydro Lab is an incubator of ideas and the ideal place to test innovative, collaborative and iterative practices in order to apply original solutions to challenges.

-<a href = "https://www.hydroquebec.com/collab-space/hydro-lab/" target="_blank" rel="noopener noreferrer">Hydro Quebec Lab</a>
+<a href = "https://www.hydroquebec.com/collab-space/hydro-lab/" target="_blank" rel="noopener noreferrer">Hydro Quebec Lab</a></p>

 </div>